Bronya-Rand/DDLC-OSTPlayer/README.md

 This handles the metadata of songs sideloaded or those that have metadata in the game.

 ## How do I add a description to a metadata file to explain my song?
-Right-click your song, Select Properties -> Details, Double-Click the Box near Comments and type it in
+Right-click your song, Select Properties -> Details, Double-Click the Box near Comments and type it in.
-* Alternatively, use [MusicBee](https://www.getmusicbee.com/) or a similar music player, or [MusicBrainz Picard](https://picard.musicbrainz.org/) and find your song.
+Alternatively, use [MusicBee](https://www.getmusicbee.com/) or a similar music player, or [MusicBrainz Picard](https://picard.musicbrainz.org/) and find your song.
   * For MusicBee: Right-Click your song within the player, select `Edit` and edit away the info you want, then click `Save`.
   * For MusicBrainz Picard: Add your song to Picard, select it, right-click the rectangle box that has 3 columns, select `Add New Tag` and type `comment`.
 Select `comment` and there should be a blank box in the box area below.
 Double-click it and edit away the info you want to add, then click `Save` and press the `Save` button near `Info`.

 ## How do I add metadata info?
-Right-click your song, Select Properties -> Details, and fill the blank boxes you can
+Right-click your song, Select Properties -> Details, and fill the blank boxes you can.
-* Alternatively, use [MusicBee](https://www.getmusicbee.com/) or a similar music player, or [MusicBrainz Picard](https://picard.musicbrainz.org/) and find your song.
+Alternatively, use [MusicBee](https://www.getmusicbee.com/) or a similar music player, or [MusicBrainz Picard](https://picard.musicbrainz.org/) and find your song.
   * For MusicBee: Right-Click your song within the player, select `Edit` and edit away the info you want, then click `Apply` then `OK`.
   * For MusicBrainz Picard: Add your song to Picard, select it, right-click the rectangle box that has 3 columns, select `Add New Tag`, select the tags you want to add like `Title`, `Artist`, `Comment`, `Album`, etc. There should be a blank box in the box area below, double-click it and edit away the info you want to add, then click `Save` and press the `Save` button near `Info`.